dlrttbl/dlrttbl.github.io/README.md

 - **Timetable Data**: CSV files linked in `paths.txt` and `archivedpaths.txt` are fetched, parsed, and displayed.
 The tool presents information about train runs, allowing users to see departure and arrival times, platforms, and detailed trip breakdowns.
 - **Run and Trip Navigation**: Users can select train run numbers to see detailed schedules, view individual trips within a run, or toggle to see a run's full schedule.
 - **Archived Timetables**: Users can access archived timetables using `#archived` in the URL, allowing them to view older schedules if needed.

+## Search Page (`search.html`)

+The **Search Page** (`search.html`) provides a convenient way to look up **DLR train services** based on station locations, platform numbers, and departure times.

+### Features:

+- **Search by Location:** Enter a station name or platform number to find trains stopping there.
+- **Time Filtering: Specify a time to locate services running around a particular time.
+Results will be returned for 5 minutes before and 20 minutes after the specified time.**
+- **Calling-At Filtering:** Optionally refine results by selecting a station where the train should pass through.

 ## TfL Service Status Integration